KOTORCommunityPatches/K1_Community_Patch/README.md

 * The swaying cables in the Anchorhead droid shop were clipping into some boxes [ISSUE #114](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/114)
 * The Tatooine docking bay was missing exit waypoints, causing messengers to fade out in-place instead of leaving [ISSUE #129](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/129)
 * The Tatooine white female commoner head (e.g. Sharina) and Asian female commoner heads (e.g. Elora) had shading, clipping, and UV problems [ISSUE #126](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/126)
+* The technician in the Republic Embassy in Manaan East Central was an avid typist, doing so in conversations and in mid-air [ISSUE #273](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/273)
 * The Tuk'ata mother's posse in the Korriban Valley of the Dark Lords face in odd directions and run into each other [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The training montage on Dantooine had a number of minor animation issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
 * The Twi'lek females in Dreshdae on Korriban all use the dancer appearance, running around half-naked [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)